 Kickstarters Take Your Music Promotion To The People

-If you’ve got fanbase that’s devoted, but widespread, Kickstarters can be a perfect way to promote your music online.
+If you’ve got a fanbase that’s devoted, but widespread, Kickstarters can be a perfect way to promote your music online.
 Has anyone else out there had any success crowdfunding their own musical projects?
 We love to hear indie artist success stories!